-- 4.2 The amount of Biodiversity Action Plan (BAP) Priority Habitat in the National Park totals 30,525 hectares (as at 31 March 2023), which represents a small decrease of 0.03% of the total priority habitat in the National Park since last year's monitoring report.
-However, the National Park continues to support 38% of the total area of biodiversity priority habitats within Hampshire (the same as last year).
-The Authority receives this data from the Hampshire Biodiversity Information Centre (HBIC) and the latest information for this monitoring period clarifies that the habitats data has been moved to a new mapping framework which has led to more accurate boundaries and there have been more site surveys undertaken. - 4.3 The single biggest BAP Priority Habitat in the National Park remains lowland heathland at 10,126 hectares of lowland heathland (a slight decrease from 10,142 hectares last year).
+- 4.2 The amount of Biodiversity Action Plan (BAP) Priority Habitat in the National Park totals 30,735 hectares (as at 31 March 2024), which represents a small increase of 0.69% of the total priority habitat in the National Park since last year's monitoring report.
+The National Park continues to support 38% of the total area of biodiversity priority habitats within Hampshire (the same as last year).
+The Authority receives this data from the Hampshire Biodiversity Information Centre (HBIC) and has undertaken detailed site surveys to record and monitor changes in priority habitats, designated sites and selected notable species. - 4.3 The single biggest BAP Priority Habitat in the National Park remains lowland heathland at 10,331 hectares of lowland heathland (a slight increase from 10,126 hectares last year).
 Just over 91% of all the priority habitats in the Park fall within designated nature conservation sites (i.e. statutory sites and county-level Sites of Importance for Nature Conservation designations).